-This Handbook includes policies and guidelines applicable to you as an employee of the Monroe County Head Start/Early Head Start Program.
+This Handbook includes policies and guidelines applicable to you as an employee of the Great Start Readiness Program.
 The Handbook does not contain all of MCISD's policies and guidelines.
 Please visit https://go.boarddocs.com/mi/monroeisd/Board.nsf/Public?open&id=policies for all MCISD policies and guidelines.

 This handbook is not a contract and does not confer any rights or benefits beyond what is enumerated in the handbook.
 The handbook is not a comprehensive and definitive statement of employment and conditions and Board policy.
 It is intended as a general reference guide.
-Any and all statements and procedures are subject to unilateral change in whole or in part by the District at any time.
+Any and all statement and procedures are subject to unilateral change in whole or in part by the MCISD at any time.